yogesh9chavan/Stable-Marriage/README.md

 # Stable-Marriage
-A solution the famous stable marriage problem using Gale-Shapley algorithm
+A solution for the famous stable marriage problem using Gale-Shapley algorithm